 St. Louis Astronomical Society

 The St. Louis Astronomical Society and SLCL joined forces in 2014 to start a telescope lending program.
-SLCL has 35 telescopes available for check out by the public.
+SLCL has over 30 telescopes available for check-out by the public.
 The scope comes with tools, instructions and hints on where to look for various constellations.
 Volunteers from the St. Louis Astronomical Society help assemble the scopes and make them more durable for patron use.
 The group also presents star parties at several branches to show how the telescopes work and to help area residents learn more about objects in the night sky.
 St. Louis Astronomical Society volunteers also present programs about topics related to the various aspects of astronomy.